MEET OUR PROJECT MEMBERS

 Richard Walker, Director of the Living New Deal, is professor emeritus of Geography at the University of California, Berkeley, where he taught from 1975-2012.
 He is co-author of The Capitalist Imperative (1989) and The New Social Economy (1992), and has written extensively on California, including The Conquest of Bread (2004) and The Country in the City (2007) – which received the Hal Rothman Prize in Western History.
 He is working on a book about the political economy of California from the Gold Rush to the Great Recession.
 He is well known as a public speaker on California.

-Gray Brechin is Project Scholar for the Living New Deal and Vice-President of the National New Deal Preservation Association.
+Gray Brechin is Project Scholar for the Living New Deal and former Vice-President of the National New Deal Preservation Association.
 He is an historical geographer and author, who received a B.A. in History and Geography, an M.A. in Art History, and a Ph.D. in Geography from the University of California, Berkeley.
 Gray is author of Imperial San Francisco: Urban Power, Earthly Ruin (1999), considered a classic of urban studies.
-With photographer Robert Dawson, he published Farewell, Promised Land: Waking from the California Dream, which chronicles the Golden State’s declining environmental and social health.
+With photographer Robert Dawson, he published Farewell, Promised Land: Waking from the California Dream.
 Gray is the founder of the Living New Deal, and he lectures around the country about the New Deal legacy.

 Harvey Smith is Project Advisor to the Living New Deal Project and president of the National New Deal Preservation Association.
 In 2010 Harvey was co-curator of “The American Scene: New Deal Art, 1935-1943,” at the Bedford Gallery in Walnut Creek, California.
 He has researched the impacts of New Deal public policy, including public infrastructure and social programs of the 1930s and 1940s.
 He received a B.A. in English and a Master’s in Public Health from the University of California, Berkeley.
 He has worked as a union carpenter, public health worker, radio journalist, horse rancher, and public school teacher.